jeffkala/workshop-implementing-cicd-documentation/Lab_1_Basic_Git_Operations/README.md

 - Kirk Byer's [Git for Network Engineers Course](https://pynet.twb-tech.com/class-gne.html) class.
 - Book: [Version Control with Git](https://www.amazon.com/Version-Control-Git-collaborative-development/dp/1449316387/)

-In the next lab, we will start to build our first CI/CD Pipeline, see you there!
+In the next lab, we will start to build our first CICD Pipeline, see you there!